cid-harvard/vis-toolkit/README.md

 ## HOWTO: Create a Chart

-The philosophy behind `vistk` is to use a configuration file that instantiate a chart template  (e.g. "sparkline", "dotplot", "barchart", "linechart", "scatterplot", "grid", "stacked", "piechart", "slopegraph", "productspace", "treemap", "geomap", "stackedbar", "ordinal_vertical" or "ordinal_horizontal").
+The philosophy behind `vistk` is to use a configuration file / JavaScript obejct that instantiate a chart template.
+The `type` parameter defines the template to be used (e.g. "sparkline", "dotplot", "barchart", "linechart", "scatterplot", "grid", "stacked", "piechart", "slopegraph", "productspace", "treemap", "geomap", "stackedbar", "ordinal_vertical" or "ordinal_horizontal").
+The chart templates are located in `src/visualizations/*.js`.

-This is one of the many charts template (located in `src/visualizations/*.js`).
-Such a template can either be applied when creating the chart, or to update an existing chart.
-To add the `dotplot` template simply add a `type` parameter.

-### Boilerplate
+### Boilerplate Code

 ```html
 <div id="viz"></div>